SimonCropp/CountryData/README.md

 # CountryLocationData

-Provides a .net wrapper around the [GeoNames Postal Codes](https://www.geonames.org/postal-codes/).
+Provides a .net wrapper around the [GeoNames Data](https://www.geonames.org/).
 Also exposes the data as per country json files.

 ## NuGets